 She says all it took for her fellow industry pals was inspiration, encouragement and seeing how someone who used to drink their own bodyweight could actually completely stop drinking for six months while being in the industry.
 “It was great to see and it motivated me even more to be their pillar of support.”

 Back to booze

 June 30 marked the end of Rachel’s six months, however she wanted to do Dry July, so just allowed herself that evening to drink with a friend.
 “I imagined the first drink would get me drunk, but I still had a good tolerance and mixed wine and cocktails.
 But when I got home I felt down.”

 Something Rachel admits she struggled with when drinking in the past was feelings of depression at the end of a night on the sauce.
 “I tried to analyse myself but couldn’t figure out why I was feeling that way.”

 After Dry July, Rachel began drinking with friends and family, easing herself in.
 “It was daunting, at first.
 It felt like I’d never drank before!
 So I started by drinking slowly, and therefore less, but it wasn’t long before I was back to my former drinking stamina.”

 She now keeps track of how she feels when drinking and how it affects her.
 “Every time I drink, I feel highs at the start and lows at the end of the night.
 I am not depressed, I know that because I am totally fine the next day, and it doesn’t affect me when I’m sober.”
 However, it goes without saying that alcohol is a depressant and affects the brain’s ability to regulate mood.

-Rachel admits she still has to mentally prepare for Sober October: “I want to do it as I’m so committed to myself and my job, but I put a lot of pressure on myself.
+Rachel admits she still has to mentally prepare for months like Dry January and Sober October: “I want to do it as I’m so committed to myself and my job, but I put a lot of pressure on myself.
 That said, how can I expect people to join me if I don’t do it myself?
 I believe if you’re going to talk the talk, you’ve got to walk the walk!”